dergachev/solr-security-proxy/README.md

 likely considerably safer instead whitelist only the parameters your application uses, instead.

-Furthermore, this proxy does not guard against simple D.O.S. attacks against solr, for example see [this post on Solr DOS by David Smiley](https://groups.google.com/d/msg/ajax-solr/zhrG-CncrRE/HsyRwmR4mEsJ).
+Furthermore, this proxy does not guard against simple D.O.S. attacks agains solr, for example see [this post on Solr DOS by David Smiley](https://groups.google.com/d/msg/ajax-solr/zhrG-CncrRE/HsyRwmR4mEsJ).